 - Home Country Criminal Background Check, translated into Spanish by a Sworn Translator,

 - Medical statement (this form is issued by the consulate),

 - Payment of the application fee.

 Applying for an Argentine visa can take a lot of time.
 Argentina is a bureaucratic country.
 Therefore, we recommend starting your preparations well in advance.
 Applications for, among others, a work visa or study visa have to be initiated by your employer or university in Argentina.
-These applications can take a long time to be processed.
+These applications can take a long time to be process.
 Expect a long delay with the authorities in Argentina.